 49 Degrees Fahrenheit To Celsius

-Sep 16, 2025 · 6 min read
+6 min read

 Understanding Fahrenheit and Celsius

 Before we dive into the conversion, let's briefly review the two scales.
 The Fahrenheit scale (°F), named after Daniel Gabriel Fahrenheit, is a temperature scale where the freezing point of water is 32°F and the boiling point is 212°F at standard atmospheric pressure.
 The Celsius scale (°C), also known as the centigrade scale, was developed by Anders Celsius.
-On the Celsius scale, the freezing point of water is 0°C and the boiling point is 100°C at standard atmospheric pressure.
+Practically speaking, on the Celsius scale, the freezing point of water is 0°C and the boiling point is 100°C at standard atmospheric pressure.
 The difference between the two scales lies in their reference points and the size of their degree intervals.

 The Conversion Formula: Fahrenheit to Celsius